-In August 2011, a study published in the Annals of Allergy, Asthma & Immunology stated that infants in moldy environments have 3 times higher chances of developing asthma by the time they reach 7, an age when accurate diagnosis is possible.
+In August 2011, a study published in the Annals of Allergy, Asthma & Immunology stated that infants in moldy environments have three times higher chances of developing asthma by the time they reach 7, an age when an accurate diagnosis is possible.

 It’s Like Somebody’s Smoking at Home

-The Harvard University Six Cities Study, 4,600 children were examined to find out if there is a relationship between respiratory health and indoor mold and dampness.
-The result pointed out that harmful effects of indoor mold and dampness were comparable to parental smoking.
-Even if no one’s smoking at home, it would still be like smoking area if there’s exposure to black mold!
+The Harvard University Six Cities Study, 4,600 children, were examined to find out if there is a relationship between respiratory health and indoor mold and dampness.
+The result pointed out that the harmful effects of indoor mold and dampness were comparable to parental smoking.
+Even if no one’s smoking at home, it would still be like a smoking area if there’s exposure to black mold!